red-scorp/RP2040-DebugProbe/README.md

 - Pin-compatible with Raspberry Pi Debug Probe.
 - Extra TARGET_RESET line connected to GPIO10 for target MCU reset over JTAG.

-TODO: CAM files, as well as the BOM and CPL files for JLCPCB, are available.
+CAM files, as well as the BOM and CPL files for JLCPCB, are available.

 ## Version History